Our Grants

 -

-Artistic Projects that pay homage to members of our community that lost their lives to COVID-19
+Projects that pay homage to members of our community that passed away

 Please respond briefly to the following questions.
 Be sure to limit your response to 2,000 characters or less for the response to each question.